HL7/cqf-measures/pages/using-cql.md

 In addition to codes, CQL supports a concept construct, which is defined as a set of codes that are all semantically equivalent.
-CQL Concepts are not currently used within measure development and SHALL NOT be used within FHIR-based eCQMs, except to the extent that individual codes will be implicitly converted to concepts for the purposes of comparision with the Concept-value elements in FHIR resources.
+CQL Concepts are not currently used within measure development and SHALL NOT be used within FHIR-based eCQMs, except to the extent that individual codes will be implicitly converted to concepts for the purposes of comparison with the Concept-value elements in FHIR resources.

 **Conformance Requirement 27 (Concepts):** [<img src="assets/images/conformance.png" width="20" class="self-link" height="20"/>](#conformance-requirement-27)
 {: #conformance-requirement-27}